-With the planned development there will be a net increase of $1126 \text{ m}^2$ of permeable area that will be a combination of riparian vegetation, rain gardens and permeable pavers in the 30 m area.
+With the planned development there will be a net increase of 1230 m2 of permeable area that will be a combination of riparian vegetation, rain gardens and permeable pavers within the 30 m area.
 This is a net improvement of vegetation and greenspace from what it is now (see Appendix A).
-As shown in the design plan, the area that is now parking lot (within the 30 m area) will become vegetated, with the exception of the trail, a portion of sidewalk, trail, access and terracing for seating.
+As shown in the design plan, areas that are currently parking lot (within the 30 m area) will become vegetated, with the exception of a portion of sidewalk, trail, vehicle access, view points and terracing for seating.